bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 !!! example "SUBMISSION"
     Continue documenting the results the same way.

+    Keep in mind that the documentation should correctly display with the images in the web interface of GitHub!
+You need to verify this during the submission: open the repository in the browser and switch to your branch; GitHub will automatically render the `README.md` file with the images.

 ## Exercise 6 (1p)

 Repeat the queries on the `Product` table, but instead of fetching the entire record, only get the `ID` and the `Price` columns.
 How do the execution plans change?
 Explain the differences!